NonDairyNeutrino/Thesis/defense/paper/manuscript.typ

 This chapter begins by casting the PA in a form that is conducive to being scaled.
 The main idea is to recast the "magical" mechanism of the PA to something that can be executed recursively.
 In other words, the PA takes an IVP and produces a collection of IVPs, which can each be given to another instance of the PA.
 The latter half of of this chapter is devoted to presenting a model for which the scalable version of the PA can be implemented.
 This model includes how the performance of the PA can increased by using a GPU on a single machine, as well as how to build and use a cluster of machines to further increase performance.

-#pagebreak()
 #let tmax = 8
 #let threads = 8
 #ex To help understand and clarify the mechanisms of the scalable PA, including the important details that are not explicitly covered in the algorithm itself, an example problem is used.
 Consider the motion of a thrown ball just after it leaves the hand over the course of #tmax seconds (ignoring air resistance).
-This motion is modeled by: $P = {
+This motion is modeled by:
+$ P = {
   underbrace(
-    diff_t^2 harpoon(r) = harpoon(g) ,
+    partial_t^2 harpoon(r) = harpoon(g) ,
     "Acceleration"
   ), #h(11pt)
   underbrace(